Assam makes RAT mandatory for all air passengers arriving in the state | Business

 If a passenger tests positive, he/she will have to undergo home isolation or get admitted in a private hospital or government health institution depending on his/her medical condition, the order said.

-If an air passenger tests negative, the he/she will have to undergo RT-PCR test at the airport at the maximum approved rate of Rs 500, it said.
+If an air passenger tests negative, then he/she will have to undergo confirmatory RT-PCR test at the airport at the maximum approved rate of Rs 500, it said.

 An undertaking in this regard will have to be furnished by each passenger, who can then continue with his/her normal activities in compliance with COVID-19 appropriate behaviour and norms, the order said.